She lived on her own, paid her own bills, and took care of herself.......

 My mother was very funny, a real character.
 She made people laugh and smile.
-She read the newspaper daily, did the crossword puzzle and watched CNN.
-She had opinions on everything and wanted to know your opinion.
+She read the paper and watched CNN, she had opinion on everything and wanted to know your opinion.
 She was a wonderful person: always welcoming people into her home.
 She was noted for all of my 50 years for her great Italian cooking.
 I remember as a kid that all of my friends really looked forward to staying over our house.
 Donuts, spaghetti and meatballs you name it.
 Ravioli anyone?
-My mother was and is a real character.

 Me?
-I was there with my mother when my fathered "passed away'; this was when I really started thinking about her longevity, her health.
+I was there with my mother when my fathered "passed away'; this was when I really started about her longevity, her health.
 I was thinking about her for years knowing that someday she had to live with one of us (I have a brother and sister).
 As the years flew by I started to think about it more and more.
-She just kept going ang going without a health problem of any kind.
+But she just kept going ang going without a health problem of any kind.
 Rarely a minor illness.
-But, I knew in my mind that sooner or later father time was going to catch up with her.
+She was the real energizer bunny.

 At times, my brother, sister and I had discussions about putting my mother into some kind of "facility".
-To be honest, to be honest now, I knew I would never be able to do it.
+But to be honest, to be honest now, I knew I would never be able to do it.
 While I had only mentioned it to a few people, I had made a promise to my father not long before he died.
-I promised him no matter what, I would take care of his wife of 55 years, my mother, our love, Dorothy.
+I promised him no matter what, I would take care of his wife of 55 years, my mother, our love.
+Dot.
 It was not a promise I made haphazardly.
+I made up my mind about this while we were taking care of my dying father.
 It seemed as natural to me as breathing.
 I already knew in my mind and my heart, I was the one.

 I knew the day would come.
 I just didn't know when.
 Or how.